the-paulus/oracle-instantclient/README.md

 ## Contributing

 I do not accept pull requests for this repository.
-If you'd like a new version added then create an [issue](https://github.com/the-paulus/oracle-instantclient/issues).
+If you'd like a new version added, please create an [issue](https://github.com/the-paulus/oracle-instantclient/issues).